-Always harvest soyabean under dry weather conditions for better grain quality.

-- Harvesting is commonly done by uprooting the whole soyabean plants, heaping and allowing them to further dry before threshing - manual or mechanical. - Soyabean can also be harvested by using hoes, sickle or machete, etc. to cut the plants at soil level.
+- Always harvest soyabean under dry weather conditions for better grain quality. - Soyabean should be harvested by using hoes, sickle or machete, etc. to cut the plants at soil level.
 This method allows the roots of the soyabean plants to be left in the soil so that they can decompose and add nitrogen and organic matter to the soil to improve its fertility.
 Recommended.